-Additionally, veins in the legs are under more strain (than veins in other parts of the body) because they carry blood from the feet to the heart, which is the longest distance that blood has to travel.
+Additionally, veins in the legs are under more strain (than veins in other parts of the body) because they carry blood from the feet to the heart.
+And this is the longest distance that blood has to travel!

 Most of the blood flow from the legs is handled by deep veins, located under layers of muscle and fat.
 Their size often means they can resist against CVI, however that is not true for the smaller superficial veins (those close to the skin surface).

 Damage to these veins can produce the following symptoms:

 - An aching or heavy sensation in your legs.